vovagorodok/chess_peripheral_protocol/README.md

 p) ok
 p) nok
 ```
-Cenral can check all features that are supported by peripheral.
+Central can check all features that are supported by peripheral.
 If central didn't ask for feature, then it should be disabled on both sides.
 ```
 c) feature last_move